fulrich/test-charged/docs/src/main/tut/generators.md

 ```

 If the User structure ever changes every test that follows a similar pattern will need to be updated.
-If there was a fixture instead than each fixture would need to be updated.
+If there was a fixture instead then each fixture would need to be updated.
-If you had a generator instead you would simple update the generator and your tests would be updated everywhere:
+If you instead use a generator you simply update the generator and your tests are updated everywhere:

 ```scala
 class UserPersistenceTest extends FunSuite {